MiniDigger/ForkTest/README.md

 ## Creating and modifying (per-file) Paper API patches

-This is generally what you need to do when you make small changes in the existing API.
+This is generally what you need to do when you make changes in the existing API.
 1. Cd into the `paper-api/src/main/java` dir;
 2. Make your changes;
 3. Run `./gradlew fixupPaperApiFilePatches`;
-4. If nothing went wrong, rebuild patches with `./gradlew rebuildPaperFilePatches`;
+4. If nothing went wrong, rebuild patches with `./gradlew rebuildPaperFilePatches`; **(this command also rebuilds the server file patches!)**

 ### Resolving rebase conflicts (manual per-file patch method)
 If you run into conflicts while running `fixupSourcePatches` or the `fixupPaperApiFilePatches`, you need to go a more